FREQUENTLY ASKED QUESTIONS

 Participants will be able to choose one of the following options:

 2. Choose to participate in the Virtual Event

 3. Donate entry fees to a selected charity partner

 4. Receive a full refund less processing fees

 PRIZES & AWARDS

-Will I receive a medal if I place in my age group?
+Will I receive an award if I place in my age group?

-- In addition to finisher medals awarded for each finisher in each race, there will be specific overall, masters, grand masters, and age group awards for all races.
+There will be specific overall, masters, grand masters, great grand masters, and age group awards for all races.